CDAT/cdms/docs/source/manual/cdms_2.rst

    :widths:  30, 80, 80

     "``axisid``", "Restrict the axis with ID axisid to a value or range of values.",  See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_
-    "``grid``", "Regrid the result to the grid.", " Grid object" "``latitude``", "Restrict latitude values to a value or range.
+    "``grid``", "Regrid the result to the grid.", "Grid object" "``latitude``", "Restrict latitude values to a value or range.
 Short form: lat", See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_
     "``level``", "Restrict vertical levels to a value or range.
 Short form: lev",See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_
     "``longitude``", "Restrict longitude values to a value or range.
 Short form: lon", See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_
-    "``order``", "Reorder the result.", " Order string, e.g., 'tzyx'" "``raw``", "Return a masked array (MV2.array) rather than a transient variable.", "0: return a transient variable (default); =1: return a masked array."
+    "``order``", "Reorder the result.", "Order string, e.g., 'tzyx'" "``raw``", "Return a masked array (MV2.array) rather than a transient variable.", "0: return a transient variable (default);  =1: return a masked array."
-    "``required``", "Require that the axis IDs be present.", " List of axis identifiers."
+    "``required``", "Require that the axis IDs be present.", "List of axis identifiers."
-    "``squeeze``", "Remove singleton dimensions from the result.", " 0: leave singleton dimensions (default); 1: remove singleton dimensions."
+    "``squeeze``", "Remove singleton dimensions from the result.", "0: leave singleton dimensions (default);    1: remove singleton dimensions."
     "``time``", "Restrict time values to a value or range.", See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_

 Another form of selector components is the positional form, where the